Cheeseborgers/gclog/README.md

 compiler to use.
 If you don't set these variables yourself, the system default compiler will be used.

-Be aware that CMake will detect which compiler was used to build each of the Conan targets.
-If you build all of your Conan targets with one compiler, and then build your CMake targets with a different compiler, the project may fail to build.

 To build using clang, you can use these commands:

     $ CC=clang CXX=clang++ ccmake ..